2 December 2025

 English and Japanese

-In conversation with Tomoko Fujiwara (Kyushu Ceramic Museum, Arita, Saga Prefecture, Japan), Dr Hiroko Nishida (Nezu Museum, Tokyo, Japan), Koji Ohashi (formerly Kyushu Ceramic Museum, Arita, Saga Prefecture, Japan), Karolin Randhahn (Digital Transformation, Dresden State Art Collections, Germany), Dr Miki Sakuraba (Musashino Art University, Tokyo, Japan), and Cora Würmell (Porzellansammlung, Dresden State Art Collections, Germany)
+In conversation with Tomoko Fujiwara (Kyushu Ceramic Museum, Arita, Saga Prefecture, Japan), Dr Hiroko Nishida (Nezu Museum, Tokyo, Japan), Koji Ohashi (Kyushu Ceramic Museum, Arita, Saga Prefecture, Japan), Karolin Randhahn (Digital Transformation, Dresden State Art Collections, Germany), Dr Miki Sakuraba (Musashino Art University, Tokyo, Japan), and Cora Würmell (Porzellansammlung, Dresden State Art Collections, Germany)

 What makes a decade-long international collaboration succeed?
 Is it shared vision, mutual trust, or simply the will to keep talking across time zones?
 From 2014 to 2024, museums and scholars from around the world came together as part of “The Dresden Porcelain Project” to research the surviving East Asian porcelain collection of Augustus the Strong (1670–1733), which is now housed in the Dresden porcelain collection.
 Over 8,000 Chinese and Japanese pieces were re-examined and re-interpreted through comparisons of archival inventories and global dialogue between experts.